craigsdennis/talks-wrapping-your-brain-around-langchain/README.md

 # Wrapping Your Brain Around LangChain

 This is a repository that is used in conjunction with a [talk](./talk.md) called "Wrapping Your Brain Around Langchain".
-It is a beginner friendly code-along talk.
+It is a beginner friendly code-along talk that explores the super powerful large language model application framework [LangChain](https://langchain.com).

 If you are interested in having Craig deliver it, please reach out!